-Once we know that the blood tests from the first visit are normal, we will use a computer programme to allocate you to one of the two treatment groups (medicines) in the study.
+Once we know that the blood tests from the first visit are normal, we will use a computer programme to allocate your child to one of the two treatment groups (medicines) in the study.
 This visit will usually be a week after the first visit or may be combined with visit 1 on the same day.
-If visit 2 is not combined with visit 1 and you are a female of childbearing potential, we will ask if we can carry out another pregnancy test at visit 2 to make sure you are not pregnant before you are given the medication.
+If visit 2 is not combined with visit 1 and your child is female of childbearing potential, we will ask if we can carry out another pregnancy test at visit 2 to make sure your child is not pregnant before they are given the medication.

-If you are in the group that receives Methotrexate, you will receive the study medicine once a week (either as a tablet, oral solution or an injection).
-You will also receive a vitamin tablet called folic acid on all days except the methotrexate day.
-If you are in the group that receives Ciclosporin then you will receive the study medicine twice a day as a tablet or an oral solution, every day of the week.
-You will be asked to take the study medicine for 36 weeks (approximatively 9 months).
+If your child is in the group that receives Methotrexate, they will receive the study medicine once a week (either as a tablet, oral solution or an injection).
+Your child will also receive a vitamin tablet called folic acid on all days except the methotrexate day.
+If your child is in the group that receives Ciclosporin then your child will receive the study medicine twice a day as a tablet or an oral solution, every day of the week.
+Your child will be asked to take the study medicine for 36 weeks (approximatively 9 months).